Monday, June 26, 2017

-"Muslims in the United States joined those around the world during the holy month of Ramadan to focus on acts of faith and charity.
+"Muslims in the United States joined those around the world during the holy month of to focus on acts of faith and charity.
 Now, as they commemorate Eid with family and friends, they carry on the tradition of helping neighbours and breaking bread with people from all walks of life," the statement read.

 With this, Trump has broken the annual tradition upheld by the past three administrations that began under President Bill Clinton and was continued by George W Bush and Barack Obama.